fedi-e2ee/public-key-directory-specification/README.md

 It's worth keeping in mind that the Public Key Directory isn't *just* the Merkle Tree, it's an API built on top of a Merkle Tree.
-To that end, you can query the API to retrieve every currently-trusted public key for a user, rather than having to manually parse this information out of the data stored in the underluing data structure.
+To that end, you can query the API to retrieve every currently-trusted public key for a user, rather than having to manually parse this information out of the data stored in the underlying data structure.

 ### How Does This Help Non-Technical Users?